vyorkin-personal/synchronisable/README.md

 # Synchronisable

-Provides base fuctionality (models, DSL) for AR synchronization with external resources (apis, services etc).

 ## Overview

+Provides base fuctionality for active record models synchronization with external resources.
+The remote source could be anything you like: apis, services, site that you gonna parse and steal some data from it.

 ## Installation